 Wrapped up in all I have … but quite adequate if all the zips are done up.
 Not much of a view though

 I never saw it….

 A truly terrible night in the tent in the garden of the Lion Pub (highest in UK).
 Although I was warm in my sleeping bag and silk liner the noise of the wind and the tent flapping and thrashing about was unbearable.
-I also developed a nagging cough that developed into a full blown chest infection that lingered for weeks until I found some antibiotics.
+Even with ear plugs in.
+I also developed a nagging cough that developed into a full blown chest infection that lingered for weeks afterwards until I found some antibiotics.

 Its grin and bear it time as I settle in for the last long stretch across windy moors to Robin Hood’s Bay nearly 30 miles away.

-Grouse trying to distract me from the nest
+Grouse trying to distract me from its nest

 Down off the moors into the pretty town of Glaisdale and then climbing back up into the moors for the final section